sw897/csv/docs/7.0/inserting.md

 # Inserting Data

-To create or update a CSV use the following `League\Csv\Writer` methods.
+To create or update a CSV use the following `Csv\Writer` methods.

 <p class="message-warning">The class has been rewritten for scalability and speed.
 Some previous supported features have been removed.
 Please refer to the <a href="/upgrading/7.0/">upgrade section</a> to securely migrate from previous version to 7.0 .</p>